hyperlane-xyz/hyperlane-monorepo/README.md

-## AbcERC20
+# Interchain tokens using Hyperlane

-`AbcERC20` showcases an Abacus Token that extends the ERC20 token with an additional `transferRemote` function.
+This repo showcases a Hyperlane ERC20 and ERC721 tokens (HypERC20 and HypERC721).
+These tokens extend the base standards with an additional `transferRemote` function.

 ```mermaid
 %%{init: {'theme':'base'}}%%